Judge Keeps Escape-Artist El Chapo in Solitary

 But Guzman’s defense attorneys complained that prison officials went too far, denying Guzman visitation time with his wife and lawyers, impeding his right to a fair trial.

 Amnesty International, a longtime critic of U.S. solitary-confinement practices, took up Guzman’s cause.
-The group wanted to send its observers to watch Guzman inside New York’s Metropolitan Detention Center, but Judge Cogan shot down that request as well on Thursday.
+The group wanted to send its observers to watch Guzman inside New York’s Metropolitan Detention Center, but Judge Cogan found that the group’s involvement would only serve to “further sensationalize an already sensationalized case.”

 “The motion is denied for reasons unrelated to arguments about opening a ‘floodgate’ to similar requests or any perceived concern that anyone from Amnesty International would pass along messages from defendant; rather, the motion is denied because there is absolutely no reason to have a self-appointed inspector make any such assessment,” he wrote.